Accretion of Generalized Chaplygin Gas onto Cosmologically Coupled Black Holes: Acknowledgments

-The work of O.B. is partially supported by FCT (Fundação para a Ciência e Tecnologia, Portugal) through the project 2024.00252.CERN.
-The work of L.F.R. is supported by FCT through the grant 2024.06413.BD.
+The work of L.F.R. is supported by FCT (Fundação para a Ciência e Tecnologia, Portugal) through the grant 2024.06413.BD.
+The work of O.B. is partially supported by FCT through the project 2024.00252.CERN.
 Both authors are partially supported by UID/04650 - Centro de Física das Universidades do Minho e do Porto.
 M. C. B. thanks the University of Porto for hosting part of this study.